codemachin/ImageCropper/README.md

 * Image should be 1024 x 1024
 * Doesnot upload if different size
 * Cropping available for 4 sizes
+* Used backend itself to serve client for simplicity sake.

 ## Project Description
 ```